shmcminn/sql-CQRC-training/Readme.md

 ORDER BY disb_amt desc
 ```

-Notice how we asked SQLite to use two WHERE statements?
-All it takes was an AND, and it now only pulls records where the candidate is Trump AND the recipient is "something something Rick Reed something something" (because of the percent signs).
+Notice how we asked SQLite to use two `WHERE` statements?
+All it takes was an `AND`, and it now only pulls records where the candidate is Trump AND the recipient is "something something Rick Reed something something" (because of the percent signs).

 <img src="http://media.cq.com/images/screenshot2017-04-17at2.45.00pm.png" alt="" />